Litter in New Zealand: Impact of plastic litter on wildlife

 An estimated 30% of New Zealand's biodiversity reside in the sea.
 Of these 90% of seabirds, 80% of shorebirds and 22% of marine mammals are threatened with or at risk of becoming extinct.
 In addition, almost half of the world's whales, dolphins and porpoises have been recorded in New Zealand waters.
 Plastic pollution is one of the biggest contributors to the threat of extinction.
 Microplastics which are less than 5 millimetres in length are particularly dangerous pollutants because they are easily ingested by marine life.
 For animals on land and in the water, the ingestion of plastic reduces their intake of essential nutrients, traffic their digestive tracts, and negatively affect reproductive behaviour.
 Plastic materials also easily absorb toxins which, when ingested by larger animals like marine mammals, can cause death.
 Toxins easily absorbed by plastics include persistent organic pollutants and heavy metals.
 In addition, plastics are already manufactured with harmful chemicals.
 For these reasons plastic litter contaminates water and poses a significant health risk to wildlife.

 Plastics have been reported in fish, seabirds, and shellfish.
-Because they resemble food and are ubiquitous in the environment due to issues like littering, microplastics are easily ingested animals.
+Because they resemble food and are ubiquitous in the environment due to issues like littering, microplastics are easily ingested by animals.
 The prevalence of plastic debris means that marine mammals are at risk of becoming trapped in or wounded by drifting materials.
 They are also at risk of ingesting plastic debris.
 The New Zealand Department of Conservation has reported that Māui dolphins, a critically endangered subspecies of the Hector's dolphin, are at risk of dying from marine litter.
 Māui dolphins are endemic to New Zealand's North Island where they are known to occupy harbours where commercial and amateur fisheries are located.